Access FPGA Memory Using Ethernet-Based AXI Manager

 Ethernet cable and JTAG cable

-Step 1: Set up FPGA board.
-Make sure that the Xilinx KC705 board is connected to the host computer via both Ethernet cable and JTAG cable.
+1. Set up the FPGA board.
+Connect the Xilinx KC705 board to the host computer via Ethernet and JTAG cables.
 The JTAG cable is used for programming the device.

-Step 2: Prepare example in MATLAB.
+2. Prepare the example in MATLAB.
 Set up the Xilinx Vivado tool path.
 Use your own Xilinx Vivado installation path when executing the command.
-For example:

 Create a Vivado project for this example.
-This project contains the IP Integrator block diagram as well as constraint file that we created for this example.
+This project contains the IP Integrator block diagram and constraint file.

-Step 3: Configure Vivado project with Vivado IP.
-To use the MATLAB as AXI Master IP inside Vivado IP Integrator, add the folder that contains the IP to the Vivado project's IP repository path setting.
-You can add the path to the project from MATLAB with this command:
+3. Configure the Vivado project with a Vivado IP.
+To use the UDP AXI Manager IP inside the Vivado IP Integrator, add the folder that contains the IP to the IP repository path setting for the Vivado project.
+Add the path to the project by executing this command in MATLAB.

-Open the generated Vivado project in GUI mode by double-clicking the project in a file browser, or execute this command in MATLAB:
+Open the generated Vivado project in GUI mode by double-clicking the project in a file browser or executing this command in MATLAB.

 Alternatively, you can complete the above setup steps by executing Tcl commands in Vivado.

-After generating the bitstream, make sure FPGA board is connected with Digilnet JTAG and Ethernet cable.
-Program the FPGA in MATLAB using the following command:
+After Vivado generates the bitstream, verify that FPGA board is connected with Digilent® JTAG and Ethernet cables.
+Program the FPGA by executing this command in MATLAB.

-After programming the FPGA, you can read and write into the AXI slaves connected to the Ethernet-based MATLAB as AXI Master IP.
-In this example, the data will be written to the DDR memory connected to the FPGA, and retrieved back into MATLAB.
+After programming the FPGA, you can write and read from the AXI subordinates that are connected to the UDP AXI Manager IP.
+This example writes data to the DDR memory connected to the FPGA and the BRAM and then retrieves data into MATLAB.